 Now McKenzie points out that the problem here is that there's no good definition of an ethnic group.
 As we saw at the very beginning of this episode, many of us have mixed ethnicities.
 The solution to that, according to Cedarman and others, is to devolve power to local communities as they do in Belgium and Canada.

 Okay, how would that look in Edenicity?

-Well imagine that some Edenicities would be ethnically distinct like a Swiss Canton, while others would homogenize several ethnicities, either house by house, block by block village by village or town by town.
-In any case, Edenicity's political structure, which I discussed in Episode 18, makes sure that each ethnicity is represented wherever they live, no matter what the size of the Enclave.
+Well, I imagine that some Edenicities would be ethnically distinct, like a Swiss Canton, while others would homogenize several ethnicities, either house by house, block by block village by village or town by town.
+In any case, Edenicity's political structure, which I discussed in Episode 18, makes sure that each ethnicity is represented wherever they live, no matter what the size of the enclave.
 This structure provides both the administrative complexity required to mediate the needs of large diverse populations and the flexibility to respond to change that rigid hierarchies so sorely lack.

 ▲ Stronger cities + open borders = ?